Anshul5300/ScheduleBot/README.md

 ### Integration with online task management tools
 Provide the functionality of syncing tasks from tools like Trello and ClickUp.
 It should help the user to push/pull the tasks to/from the tool.

-### Collaboration feature
+### Connect Outlook Calendar with Discord Bot
-Add a functionality that allows multiple users to collaborate on an event.
+Add a functionality that allows user to add/sync their Outlook calendar with the Schedule bot.

 ### Quick event creation